• Free shipping on all orders

 Image Credit: Prettydiyhome

-Depending on the structure of the stairs, you might be able to create a really simple ramp with a single leg or stand at the decking end or wall end of the stairs.
-This DIY dog ramp benefits from that design.
-It’s quite short, which means that it might be too steep for an older, small breed, but is great for bigger dogs.
-It is also covered in a suitably decorated piece of old carpet, which not only improves the appearance but adds some texture to the wooden ramp that should help prevent your dog from slipping, even in the wet.
+Depending on the stairs’ structure, you can build a simple ramp with a single leg or stand at the decking or wall end of the stairs.
+This DIY dog ramp is short and might be too steep for older, smaller dogs, but it is great for bigger dogs.
+It is also covered in a suitably decorated piece of old carpet, which improves the appearance and adds texture to the wooden ramp, which should help prevent your dog from slipping, even in the wet.

 3. DIY Outdoor Dog Ramp from Hometalk